pudility/thunderbolt/markdown/0_Nov112017_iPhoneDay.md

 ### Today

 Today I woke up at `5:45 AM` in order to be the first one to reserve the iPhone at the apple store *near my house* (not the one at South Center almost an hour away).
-Five minutes pas six AM I completed my purchase of the iPhone X, Space gray, 64 GB *with* the apple upgrade program and apple care plus.
+Five minutes past six AM I completed my purchase of the iPhone X, Space gray, 64 GB *with* the apple upgrade program and apple care plus.
 I am going to pick it up this afternoon - wish me luck.

 ### Notes